-In its edible form, linseed oil, also called flaxseed oil or flax oil, is a colorless to yellowish oil made from the flax plant’s dried, matured seeds.
+In its edible form, linseed oil, also called flaxseed oil or flax oil, is a colorless yellowish oil made from the flax plant’s dried, matured seeds.
 Linseed oil is a drying oil that can polymerize and solidify into a solid.
 Pressing is helpful to obtain the oil, occasionally followed by solvent extraction.
-Linseed oil is helpful as an impregnator, drying oil finish, or varnish in wood finishing, as a color binder in oil paints, a plasticizer and adhesive in putty, and the creation of linoleum due to its polymer-forming capabilities.
+Linseed oil is helpful as an impregnator, drying oil finish, or varnish in wood finishing, as a color binder in oil paints, a plasticizer and adhesive in putty, and as the creation of linoleum due to its polymer-forming capabilities.

 Characteristics of Linseed Oil?

 The following are some characteristics of linseed oil that make it appropriate for industrial use:

 - Drying characteristics – It dries evenly but slowly.
 It is ideal as a drying agent in wood finish products, paint formulas, and other applications because of this property.